Ernest Marples: Flight to Monaco

-Early in 1975, Marples suddenly fled to Monaco.
+Early in 1975, Marples fled to Monaco.
 He left just before the end of the tax year, fearing that he would otherwise be liable for a substantial tax bill.

 Among the journalists who investigated his unexpected flight was Richard Stott (later editor of the Daily Mirror):

 In the early 70s ... he tried to fight off a revaluation of his assets which would undoubtedly cost him dear ...
 So Marples decided he had to go and hatched a plot to remove £2 million from Britain through his Liechtenstein company ... there was nothing for it but to cut and run, which Marples did just before the tax year of 1975.
-He left by the night ferry with his belongings crammed into tea chests, leaving the floors of his home in Belgravia littered with discarded clothes and possessions ...
+He left by the Night Ferry with his belongings crammed into tea chests, leaving the floors of his home in Belgravia littered with discarded clothes and possessions ...
 He claimed he had been asked to pay nearly 30 years' overdue tax ...
 The Treasury froze his assets in Britain for the next ten years.
 By then, most of them were safely in Monaco and Liechtenstein.

 The flight came at a time when Marples was facing problems on several fronts.
 Tenants of his block of flats in Harwood Court, Upper Richmond Road, Putney, London, were demanding that he repair serious structural faults and had threatened legal action.
 He was being sued for £145,000 by the Bankers Trust merchant bank in relation to an agreement made with the French company Ernest Marples et Cie.
 He was also being sued by John Holmes, the chartered surveyor and director of Marples' property company Ecclestone Enterprises, for wrongful dismissal and who was claiming £70,000 in damages.
 The Inland Revenue was demanding that he pay nearly 30 years' back taxes on his residence in Eccleston Street, Belgravia, London, as well as capital gains tax on his properties in Kensington.
 In addition, in 1974, he had lost 130 cases of wine to a fire in a store he owned under a railway line in Brixton, and he had been convicted of drinking and driving for which he received a one-year ban and a £45 fine.